Imagine your favorite comfort foods.

 - Brown rice or quinoa

-- Roasted vegetables like asparagus or brussels sprouts
+- Cooked veggies like pressure cooker asparagus or caramelized Brussels sprouts

 - Creamed spinach or collard greens

 Hungry yet?
 You can get this meatloaf on the table in under an hour, and prepare your sides while it’s in the oven.Print

 Cutting gluten from your diet?
 You don’t need to miss out on your favorite foods.
 Try our no-fuss gluten-free meatloaf for the comfort food you crave.

 - 1 pound lean ground beef (80-93% lean)

 - 1/2 cup gluten-free breadcrumbs (or gluten-free rolled oats)